sfumsu/msu-minutes/README.md

-# msu-minutes
+# Meeting minutes

-The meeting minutes of student and executive MSU meetings.
+This repository archives the meeting minutes of the Mathematics Student Union (MSU) as of September 2019.

+The LaTeX/PDF files are dated by reference to the date of the meeting.

+#### Resources

+- Simon Fraser University (SFU) [website](https://www.sfu.ca/)
+- Simon Fraser Student Society (SFSS) [club and union portal](https://go.sfss.ca/)